Skip to content

 Doing business in Norway can be highly rewarding for foreign companies, but navigating Norwegian regulations, tax rules, and employment requirements can be challenging.
 From VAT registration and corporate compliance to labor law and permanent establishment risks, there are several common pitfalls international businesses should be aware of before entering the Norwegian market.
-This article outlines the key issues foreign companies should avoid when operating in Norway.
+This article outlines the key compliance risks foreign companies must navigate when entering the Norwegian market, and how to avoid them.

 One of the most common mistakes foreign companies make is assuming they can begin operating in Norway before clarifying local registration and compliance obligations.
 Depending on the activity, companies may need registrations with the tax authorities, VAT authorities, labor authorities and business registers from an early stage.